-Committees of filmmaking and industry professionals screen all entries and select all nominees for all the categories in a thorough process.
-The winners for the Best Feature and Best Short categories are chosen by IDA Members.
-The winners for the craft categories are chosen by blue ribbon panels made up of editors, writers, composers and cinematographers.
-For all other awards, the committees select the winners.
-Voting for the IDA Documentary Awards is an exclusive benefit of IDA Members.
+Committees of filmmaking and industry professionals led by committee chairs screen all entries and select all nominees for every category through a thorough and rigorous process.
+The winners for the Best Feature and Best Short categories are then chosen, from up to 10 nominees in each category, by IDA Members.
+Voting for the IDA Documentary Awards Best Feature and Best Short categories is an exclusive benefit of IDA Membership.
+The winners for the craft categories are chosen by blue-ribbon panels made up of editors, writers, composers and cinematographers.
+For all other awards, category committees select the winners.

-While we publicly encourage individuals to join e IDA to vote for the Best Feature and Best Short of the year, we discourage active private lobbying or mass sign-ups after nominations have been announced that are clearly from one production company or distributor designed to skew the voting process.
+While we publicly encourage individuals to join the IDA to vote for the Best Feature and Best Short of the year, we discourage active private lobbying or mass sign-ups after nominations have been announced that are clearly from one production company or distributor designed to skew the voting process.
 Our goal is to celebrate and recognize the voices of all members of the documentary community.
-You are welcome to promote the nominations on social media.
-Please ensure that your campaigns are fair and transparent to other nominated films.
+You are welcome to promote the nominations on social and other media.
+However, we expect that all shortlisted and nominated projects will ensure that their campaigns are transparent and fair to other nominated projects.

 - 9. Acceptance of Rules